nekocats/nekocats/README.md

 - 👋 Hi, I’m Flow! (@nekocats)
 - 👀 I’m silly
 - i sometimes do some silly web development (quality of it is debatable) 💀
 - 📫 You can reach me on discord.
-Flow#3333
+Flowchan

 <!---
 nekocats/nekocats is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.